CSCfi/csc-user-guide/docs/computing/disk.md

 directory.
 See [billing](../accounts/billing.md) for details.
 Furthermore, even after quota is increased, the automatic cleaning process will continue removing idle files from the scratch directory.

+## Additional disk areas

+### Login nodes

+All of the login nodes have 2900 GiB of fast local storage.
+The storage is located under `$TMPDIR` and is separate for each login node.

+The local storage is good for compiling applications and performing pre- and postprocessing that require heavy IO operations, for example packing and unpacking archive files.
+Remember to move your data to a shared disk area afterwards.

+### Compute nodes

+The IO- and gpu-nodes have local fast storage available for jobs.
+For more information see: [creating job scripts](running/creating-job-scripts.md#local-storage)